RadAlex/express-upload-template/README.md

 # express-upload-template
-a simple template for expressjs app with upload image functionality
+a simple template for expressjs app with one route for image upload